timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 You can "stake your claim" by posting to the class Slack, just to make sure you don't duplicate effort with someone else.
 Use the following steps:

 - identify a package that interests you but lacks a module docstring.
-Registered packages are listed [here](https://juliahub.com/ui/Search)
+Registered packages are listed [here](https://juliahub.com/ui/Search).
   You can also [browse organizations](https://julialang.org/community/organizations/) that may interest you.
-  Check the package for signs of active maintenance; you can click on *commits* to view recent activity, or look at the *Contributors* pane and see a graphical summary.
-An even more reliable guide might be to check pull requests and look for responsiveness;
-  having a lot of PRs open with no posts by anyone besides the original PR author is not encouraging.
+  Check the package for signs of active maintenance as described in lecture; if it looks abandoned, pick a different package.
+(Don't worry, your grade only depends on submitting the PR and responding to any feedback you might receive; it does not depend on your PR being merged.)
 - Once you've identified an interesting package, see if it already has a module docstring.
-Probably the easiest way is to navigate to the package, view the main `src/SomePackageName.jl` file in the browser, and see whether there is an obvious module docstring.
+Probably the easiest way is to navigate to the package GitHub repo in your browser, view the main `src/SomePackageName.jl` file in the browser, and see whether there is an obvious module docstring.
-  Note that it is possible to "attach" a docstring from inside the module itself, so make sure you also load the package and use `?SomePackageName` to be sure it's really missing.
 - `dev` the package and `add` the [ModuleDocstrings.jl](https://github.com/JuliaDocs/ModuleDocstrings.jl) package
+-  Because it's possible to "attach" a docstring from inside the module itself, we should do one last check: load your chosen package at the `julia>` prompt and check for a module docstring directly (e.g., `using SomePackage` followed by `?SomePackage`).
+If you see nothing, you can be sure it lacks a module docstring.
+(If you see one, choose a different package.)
-- use `ModuleDocstrings` to generate a "starter" docstring for your package
+- use `ModuleDocstrings` to generate a "starter" docstring for your package.
+Read the documentation for `ModuleDocstrings` to find out how.
 - open the package in VS Code, create a new branch, edit the new docstring until you are happy with it, stage, commit, and submit!